shevious/edx-documentation/en_us/xblock/source/overview/introduction.rst

 XBlocks and the edX Platform
 *****************************

-The edX Platform uses many built in XBlocks that are available to course developers.
-For example, `Google Drive`_ and `Open Response Assessments`_ are both XBlocks that are imported into the edX Platform.
+The edX Platform uses many built-in XBlocks that are available to course developers.
+For example, HTML content, videos, and interactive problems are all XBlocks.
+The edX Platform also includes many specialized XBlocks such as `Google Drive`_ and `Open Response Assessments`_.
 For more information, see :ref:`XBlocks and the edX Platform`.

-EdX recognizes that the ever expanding need to provide new and innovative types of content.
+EdX recognizes the ever expanding need to provide new and innovative types of content.
 The XBlock API and XBlock SDK are available for developers to create new types of XBlocks for course teams to use.